 About Therapy Aid Coalition

 In mid-March, 2020, Therapy Aid Coalition launched its first initiative, Coronavirus Online Therapy.
 We held the intention of connecting essential workers with free and low-cost online therapy during the COVID-19 pandemic.
-To date, we have thousands of participating therapists within all 50 US States, and have served victims of national disasters and crises within the US.
+To date, we have hundreds of participating therapists within all 50 US States, and have served thousands of healthcare workers, first responders and survivors of national disasters and crises within the US.
 We presently offer services to US healthcare professionals and first responders.

 Mission Statement: